 French Youtubers: Comedy

-1 – Greg Guillotin (Around 3.5M subscribers)
+- Greg Guillotin

 This French YouTuber is a specialist in hidden cameras in France.
 He started his career as a YouTuber and started to become famous in 2011 with his character: Bengui.
-A character completely disconnected from the real world that sounds crazy.
+A character completely disconnected from the real world sounds crazy.
 The date with the dolphin plush is probably one of his most famous hidden cameras at that time.

-A year later, he joined the Studio Bagel that reunited some French humoristic YouTubers, where he participated in many videos.
+A year later, he joined Studio Bagel reunited with some French humoristic YouTubers, where he participated in many videos.
 In 2018, while he was working for the TV show “Touche pas à mon poste” hosted by Cyril Hanouna, some of his viewers noticed that he took some actors in his hidden cameras for his YouTube channel “Nou” (created in 2016).
 He admitted it, but he said that it was just for a few shoots.
 After that, people realized that he used many more actors for many other hidden cameras.
 Then, he published many videos to ask for forgiveness after a few months of break.

-Now, he explains a lot how each of his pranks are produced.
+Now, he explains a lot about how each of his pranks are produced.
 My two favorite hidden cameras from him were “The worst intern” produce with the company Orange and the carpool (English subtitles):

 This French YouTuber is hilarious, he started in 2007 and was spotted by the general public with the YouTube channel Le Studio Bagel (I talked about it in this list).
 He started his own channel with Ludovik.
 I love his series on his channel named “Micro Troll”, he goes to interview people in the street acting super weird.

-3 – Mister V (Around 5.7M subscribers)
+- Mister V

 Mister V became famous by talking about general topics about his generation.
 Compared to Norman he does not care about the language he will use in his videos.
 I wrote an article especially about him: Who is the French Youtuber Mister V?